-As an adult educator, you’ve surely heard about your learners’ struggles to pay for their continued education.
-Many places offer adult education funding that are not often initially thought of in a search.
-And, nowadays, there is a scholarship for just about anything you can think of!
+As an adult educator, you’ve most likely heard about your learners’ struggles to pay for their continued education.
 When your learners come to you with the inevitable question of where to find grants and scholarships, suggest some of the sources below to aid them in their searches.

 For educators, learning games do more than help learners learn in a fun way.
 They also offer helpful ways to assess whether lessons are making sense to your class and to tweak your approach accordingly.
 And, of course, you’re reminding your adult learners that it’s all right to have a bit a fun in the classroom!

 I want to share eight of the courses I would recommend for learners in the TRIO Veterans Upward Bound Program to consider, as I’ve personally seen these courses be well-received by military learners (and adult learners in general).